Importance of Identifying Right Ventricular Failure (RVF) Early

 - Decrease P-level to break suction.

 - Evaluate patient volume status.
 Maintain a positive CVP.

-- Check Impella RP position and adjust as needed using chest X-ray, fluoroscopy, or echocardiography.
+- Check Impella RP with SmartAssist position and adjust as needed using chest X-ray, fluoroscopy, or echocardiography.

 - When suction is resolved, return to previous P-level.

-If position and preload are acceptable and suction cannot be resolved at P-2 or P-3, momentarily stop the Impella RP to break the suction event and restart immediately.
+If position and preload are acceptable and suction cannot be resolved at P-2 or P-3, momentarily stop Impella RP with SmartAssist to break the suction event and restart immediately.

 - Mehta, S.R., et al. (2001).
 J Am Coll Cardiol, 37(1), 37-43.